Exploring the Smart Home Potential of Raspberry Pi

 One Hub, Many Protocols

 A single Raspberry Pi can juggle Bluetooth Low Energy, Wi‑Fi, Zigbee, Z‑Wave, and even 433 MHz RF if you attach the right radios.
-Consolidating protocols minimises latency and keeps automations inside your own four walls.
+Consolidating protocols minimizes latency and keeps automations inside your own four walls.

 Automating Everyday Routines

-Automation is not just about turning things on and off; it is about weaving technology invisibly into life.
+automation is not just about turning things on and off; it is about weaving technology invisibly into life.

 - Morning scene: As the bedroom sensor notes movement, blinds rise gradually, gentle white LEDs fade up, and your favourite playlist starts in the kitchen.